Szybet/WatchySourcingHub/Watchy 3.0 review.md

 https://github.com/Szybet/WatchySourcingHub/blob/main/images/3.0/pcb.png

+I have only noticed it now, but they shipped that guy one button with the wrong size...

 Further more, the 3.0 improvements are laughable compared to 2.0, with the increase with price.
 It's 100$ While the 2.0 is 50$ (Well I know the 2.0 currently is a reseller from china), I hope.
 I really do hope that the case costed so much, as for the improvements:
 - CPU is more modern, allows to use less components on the PCB.
 So in theory the thing should be cheaper.
 No USB-UART IC, no RTC IC.
 Well it will be a bit power efficient for sure
 - Buttons look more solid but it's still the same flawed design.
 The previous ones broke off too often.